ailabstw/FL-validator/README.md

 There are few things one will need to do before using the fl validator.
 The things are below.

-* 1. Know how to make a valid fl application image.
+1. Know how to make a valid fl application image.
 This can be learned from our Hello FL project.
 The following link will get you there.
       [Hello FL](https://gitlab.corp.ailabs.tw/federated-learning/hello-fl)

-* 2. You will need to make a docker image (with all GRPC interfaces implemented) according to Hello FL.
-That us name it **3rd_application**.
+2. You will need to make a docker image (with all GRPC interfaces implemented) according to Hello FL.
+Let's call it **my_application**.

-* 3. Alter the **docker-compose.yml** file in this project.
+3. Alter the **docker-compose.yml** file in this project.

   * Change full image of the container ```app``` (which is ```registry.corp.ailabs.tw/federated-learning/hello-fl/edge:1.3.4``` now) to the image you have built.(at the 5th line in docker-compose.yml)